ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 Initial releases of EV3 bricks will show older HCI/LMP versions for the internal USB device (`hci1` here) but it always be shown with `BUS: UART`.
-Although the newer releases show a HCI/LMP 4.0 version this new chipset doesn't include the Bluetooth Low Energy subset ot the BT 4.0 standard.
+Although the newer releases show a HCI/LMP 4.0 version this new chipset doesn't include the Bluetooth Low Energy subset of the BT 4.0 standard.

 If you don't see status "UP RUNNING" you will need to activate Bluetooth first (one easy way is using the Brickman User Interface: choose "Wireless and